Alfred P. Sloan Foundation

 2020 Alfred P. Sloan Foundation Grants Update

-For undergraduate and graduate SCA majors planning to apply for grants in screenwriting, production or animation, we strongly recommend you begin developing your projects over the winter break.
+For undergraduate and graduate SCA majors planning to apply for grants in screenwriting, production or animation, we strongly recommend you begin developing your projects now or over the winter break.

 For complete information and application requirements, go to the SCA Community site at: https://scacommunity.usc.edu/secure/scholarships/details/sloan.cfm

-In January, we will present the annual Sloan Science seminar whose attendance is mandatory for those applying for a grant.
-Past topics have included OCD/Phobias, Evolution, Bio-terrorism, Cloning, Memory, Earthquakes, The Oceans, and Forensics, among others.
+In September, we will present the annual Sloan Science seminar whose attendance is mandatory for those applying for a grant.
+Past topics have included OCD/Phobias, Evolution, Bio-terrorism, Cloning, Memory, Earthquakes, Autism, Virtual Reality, The Oceans, and Forensics, among others.
 Panelists have included leading scientists and other authorities in their respective fields.
 The scheduled date for the seminar is Friday, October 11, 2019 from 4:00pm – 5:30pm.

-For those planning to apply for a production grant ($20,000), previous winning Sloan films from the six participating schools are available online at the Museum of the Moving Image - http://scienceandfilm.org/films.php
+For those planning to apply for a production grant, previous winning Sloan films from the six participating film programs are available online at the Museum of the Moving Image - http://scienceandfilm.org/projects

-- For students who apply for and receive production or animation grants, you are expected to involve your science advisor throughout the entire production process.
+- For students who apply for and receive production, animation, or games grants, you are expected to involve your science advisor throughout the entire production process.
 Be clear with the advisor about the time commitment.
-For screenwriters, we strongly recommend that you meet with your science advisor prior to beginning your script and have him/her review it for scientific accuracy throughout the process.
+For screenwriters, we strongly recommend that you meet with your science advisor prior to beginning your script and have him/her review it for scientific accuracy throughout the writing process.

-- One of our production instructors, Dr. Thomas Miller, is the designated production liaison and will work closely with those students producing Sloan films.
-He will be an important resource as an advisor who will also monitor the production stages to ensure pre-determined deadlines are being met.
+- SCA production instructor, Dr. Thomas Miller, is the designated Sloan production liaison and will work closely with those students producing Sloan films.
+He will be an important resource as an advisor who will also monitor the project through all stages to ensure pre-determined deadlines are being met.

-For questions regarding deadlines, required submission materials, or contacting a potential science advisor, contact Asiroh Cham, the manager of Student Services.
+For questions regarding deadlines, required submission materials, or contacting a potential science advisor, contact Student Services.
 For specific content issues, contact associate dean Alan Baker.
 Most questions are already addressed on the SCA Community site.

-The Sloan Grant is available to Undergraduate and Graduate Students of any SCA division.
-In order to apply students must:
+The Sloan Grant is available to undergraduate and graduate students in any of the seven SCA divisions.
+You must: